AlexBHarley/deepstream.io-website/src/tutorials/integrations/db-mongodb/readme.md

+---
+title: MongoDB DataBase Connector
+description: Learn how to use MongoDB with deepstream
+---

 #### What is MongoDB?
 MongoDB is one of the most widely adopted NoSQL databases.
 It stores documents in a binary version of JSON, scales via clustering and boosts a lot of features designed for speed, such as a low-level TCP API and a built-in, intermediate caching layer.
  MongoDB is free and open-source under GNU GPL and Apache License, and hosts a variety of features that gears itself towards good consistency and partition tolerance.